foal20ym/hvsc-g7-backend/README.md

 3. Install the project dependencies by running: `pip install -r requirements.txt`.

 ## Usage
-Once you have installed the project dependencies, you can run the backend using the following command:
+Once you have installed the project dependencies, you can run the backend by doing the following :
+1. Navigate to the project directorys root: `your-directory-path/hvsc-g7-backend/`
+2. Run the application by typing the following in the terminal: `python3 app.py`

 ## Project frameworks description:
 This code utilizes several frameworks for web development and API specification.
 Here's a brief overview of each framework and its purpose: